Akramz/akramz.github.io/_posts/2025-02-22-7-tricks-to-tame-your-terminal.md

     - In [iTerm2](https://iterm2.com/), under Preferences > Profiles > Keys, map Option+Left to `Esc+b` (move back one word) and Option+Right to `Esc+f` (move forward one word).

 For Linux:
-1. Adjust keyboard repeat rate: e.g. `xset r rate 200 50` (200 ms delay, 50 repeats/sec) in your `.bashrc` or `.profile` if you want it permanent.
+1. Adjust keyboard repeat rate: `xset r rate 200 50` (200 ms delay, 50 repeats/sec) in your `.bashrc` or `.profile` if you want it permanent.
 2. Terminal shortcuts often already exist: Try `Ctrl+Left` or `Alt+Left` to jump word-by-word.
 If needed, add them in your Terminal Preferences or use your `.inputrc`.

 Little tweaks can remove loads of friction and drastically boost your terminal productivity.
 We can (and should) find similar tricks around the software we use most: Browser, IDE, OS, etc.